-Nullarbor expert scientists are calling on the Australian Government to save the iconic region amid growing concern over the destruction of the environment to make way for large-scale renewables projects in nature hotspot areas1.
+Nullarbor scientists and an environmental law and policy expert are again calling on the Australian Government to save the iconic region amid growing concern over the destruction of the environment to make way for large-scale renewables projects in nature hotspot areas with recognised outstanding universal values .

-In 1992 a report commissioned by the Commonwealth Government of Australia determined that the Nullarbor karst meets four World Heritage integrity criteria based solely on natural heritage values, even before considering cultural heritage or marine ecosystem values2.
+In 1992 a report commissioned by the Commonwealth Government of Australia determined that the Nullarbor karst meets four World Heritage integrity criteria based solely on natural heritage values, even before considering cultural heritage or marine ecosystem values.
 Only one criterion is needed for World Heritage listing.